Frequently Asked Questions:

 What is the best age for children to start piano lessons?

 This is probably the most frequently asked question.
 As with most developmental benchmarks, a child's readiness to learn piano is different with every child.
 Research indicates that exposure to music at an early age sets the stage for future success.
-At the same time, it's never too late to learn something new.
+"Try Piano" classes in the summer and free sample classes held before the start of each year offer a good chance to attend with your child and see how they respond.
+It's also never too late to learn something new.
 At the Austin Piano School we have programs for children starting as young as 18 months as well as programs for adults.

 How long should my child take piano lessons?